 The key is to educate yourself, so you can be the best children’s yoga teacher you can be, to know how to set up your class and handle any behavioural situation that comes your way.
 Because ultimately, it’s the children and teens you are there for, to give them the same benefits you have gained from your practice and you are the one to guide that.

-To learn all these skills and more, join us at the next Foundation & Advanced courses in 2018.
+To learn all these skills and more, join us at the next Foundation & Advanced courses.